-Digital Youth Work- An introduction to Principles and Practice
+(Short Course) Digital Youth Work: An Introduction to Principles and Practice

-The drive for youth workers to design and deliver digital youth work has increased in recent months due to Covid-19.
-Whilst some youth workers were already ahead of the game and experienced in digital youth work, others have had to deliver the skills and experience quickly.
+The drive for youth workers to design and deliver digital youth work has increased since Covid-19.
 This module aims to offer an introduction to digital youth work; providing the underpinning theory and some of the key concepts to its development and delivery.

-- Allows you to study online around your existing work and family commitments
+- Study online around your existing work and family commitments.